Bounded and Divergent Trajectories And Expanding Curves on Homogeneous Spaces: Main Results

 The winning property of bounded trajectories is also obtained for general Lie group actions in Section~\ref{section: schmidt games}, where we discuss Schmidt's game in detail.
 Finally, part $(iv)$ of the above theorems concerning growth of orbits is established under these abstract hypotheses in Section~\ref{section: shrinking nondivergence} where the quantitative non-divergence of expanding translates of shrinking curve segments is established.

 These general results assume the existence of a certain ``height function" encoding recurrence of orbits in the form of an integral inequality (Eq.~\eqref{eqn: CH}) roughly asserting that the average height of the push-forward of a curve tends to decrease.
 This idea was introduced in~\cite{EskinMargulisMozes} and has been used in numerous other contexts since.
+Our restriction on the class of curves is to insure that such an inequality holds uniformly and - more importantly - in a form that we can iterate.

 The construction of these functions along with establishing their main properties is carried out in Sections \S~\ref{section: height function rank 1}, \S~\ref{section: height fun higher rank}-\ref{section: sl2 products} and \S~\ref{section: height linear forms}.
 The proofs of Theorems~\ref{thrm: rank 1 DOA},~\ref{thrm: products of sl2}, and~\ref{thrm: sl2 actions} are given in Sections~\ref{section: proof of rank 1 thrm},~\ref{section: proof of sl2 products}, and~\ref{section: proof of sl2 actions}.
 Corollary~\ref{cor: lower bound cor} is established in Section~\ref{section: conclusion}.